Scenic hike around Butler Reservoir that includes a waterfall, dam, and ruins.

 2.3 – Arrive at a woods road, and turn LEFT, still following RED.

-Pass a short trail to the water on the left, and then the GREEN trail gate on the right (for now, you’ll be back in a bit).
+Pass a short trail to the water on the left, and then the GREEN trail gate on the right (for now, you’ll be back to the gate a bit).
+The trail is now marked RED/GREEN.

-Follow this out to a wide area of flat rock jutting into the reservoir for another vantage point and break spot.
+Follow this out to a wide area of flat rock jutting into the reservoir for more nice vantage points and break spot.

 2.8 – Turn LEFT through the gate to start following GREEN.
 [RED continues straight, in the direction you came from].

-The trail surface is not great for a short bit as it follows a rocky drainage that was overgrown when we last hiked it.
+The trail surface is not great for a short bit as it follows a rocky drainage that might be a little overgrown.

 3.1 – Pass a casual path on the right that leads to a view that wasn’t really there anymore, though with leaves down it might be a limited view.